Annuity.org partners with outside experts to ensure we are providing accurate financial content.

 Not everyone is skilled at building a client base from the ground up, and this can take several years to accomplish to be able to just support yourself.
 There are a few ways to get around this.

 1. Find an Advisor Who Is Looking to Retire

 The average age of an advisor is early to mid-50s.
 Cerulli Associates found that one-third of advisors are expected to retire over the next 10 years.

-Through the Financial Planning Association and the National Association of Personal Financial Advisors (NAPFA), along with other professional associations, you can find an advisor who is thinking about succession planning and is interested in selling their practice.
+Through professional associations such as the Financial Planning Association and the National Association of Personal Financial Advisors (NAPFA), you can find an advisor who is thinking about succession planning and is interested in selling their practice.